Gagniuc/Diabetes-prediction-2.0/README.md

 <kbd><img src="https://github.com/Gagniuc/Diabetes-prediction-V2.0/blob/main/screenshot/legend%20(1).png" /></kbd>

 (A) Manually set an upper limit (<kbd>Lu</kbd>) value and a down limit (<kbd>Ld</kbd>) value to establish the range from which the two states are calculated.
 Optionally this range can be set/extracted based on the maximum and minimum values present in the sequence of glycemic values.
+But how are the states calculated in this option?
+There is the upper limit and the down limit.
+What the implementation needs is an automated threshold value.
+To compute the threshold value, the down limit is subtracted from the upper limit, and the result is further divided by the number of states (n = 2, as there are only two states).
+This last result is added to the down limit value in order to obtain the threshold value in between the two limits.
+This method is explicitly described in the book entitled <i>Markov chains: from theory to implementation and experimentation</i> (see references).

 (B and C) Set a threshold where all values bigger than the threshold will be considered in one state and all values below the threshold will be considered in the other state.